atelierdesmedias/door/README.md

 # Requirements

-* the target system is the couple Raspberry Py 3 (Raspian) + Pyface
+* the target hardware is the couple Raspberry Py 3 + Pyface
+* ID Card Reader USB 125K HZ (make sure it's one emulating keyboard but most do)
+* Raspian
 * the following packages

 ```